MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/sqlrequestplugin.md

 `Authentication="Active Directory Integrated"`

-   The preferred method has the user or application authenticate via Azure AD to Kusto.
+  Azure AD-integrated authentication is the preferred method.
+This method has the user or application authenticate via Azure AD to Kusto.
 The same token is then used to access the SQL Server network endpoint.

 ### Username/Password authentication